Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

    Successfully downloaded C:/edt/edt_zcu102_workspace/hello_r5/Debug/hello_r5.elf
     ```

-    We will discuss more debugging techniques in next chapter.
+    More debugging techniques are explored in the [next chapter](./5-debugging-with-vitis-debugger.md).

     >**Note:** No bitstream download is required for the above
     software application to be executed on the Zynq UltraScale+ evaluation